SukantaBiswas-RedHat/repo2/readme.txt

-this is readme.txt in github
+this is readme.txt in local